scaleforce/synchronization-for-go/readme.md

 > [!IMPORTANT]
 > To integrate with a specific Excitel system, you need to implement handlers for certain synchronization messages (typically events) that the system publishes.

-Synchronization infrastructure between all systems at Excitel use the same topology:
+The synchronization infrastructure between all systems at Excitel uses the same topology:

 ```mermaid
 graph LR